Welcome to the Willick Lab!

 May 26 2025: Ian will present at the joint Canadian Society for Horticulture Science and Canadian Society for Agronomy meeting in Kelowna, BC.

-May 1 2025: Undergraduate students Hope Turner and Taylor Cahill have going the lab.
+May 1 2025: Undergraduate students Hope Mailman and Taylor Cahill have joined the lab.
 Welcome!

 April 30 2025: The Willick lab says goodbye to Aisling O'Neill and Erin Frankland.
 Thank you for all your hard work and we look forward to seeing what is next in your bright futures!